chrisbinsunny/flippy/README.md

 ```

 ### Regular Flipper
-The Regular Flipper provides the option to flip the Widget only by using a controller and its funtions.
-Dragging or gestures is not supported in Regular Flipper.
-To use the Draggable Flipper, you need to wrap the widgets that you want to flip with `DragFlipper` widget.
+The Regular Flipper is a flip widget for Flutter app that allows you to flip your widgets using a controller with its various functions.
+Unlike the Draggable Flipper, the Regular Flipper does not support dragging or gestures as a means of flipping the widget.
+To use the Regular Flipper, you need to wrap the widgets you want to flip with the `RegularFlipper` widget and pass a `controller`.

 ```dart
 Flipper(